tolulonge/Note-App/README.md

 https://user-images.githubusercontent.com/40584796/139787832-28f27985-a0c3-40ef-a16e-b4afe550b2c0.mp4

+// System Design Approach
 - Understand the problem + requirements
-  - Breakdown into functional (user should be able to publish a tweet, follow) and non functional (speed, reliability, performance, scalability, high availability, low latency
-    ) and be clear
+  - Breakdown into functional (user should be able to publish a tweet, follow) and non functional (speed, reliability, performance, scalability, high availability, low latency ) and be clear
   - Define boundaries for the features